-If you need an iced latte, carmel mocha, or Stockton souviner, drop in Hammon’s Black Walnut Emporium.
-Hammon’s also serves pastries, ice cream, soup and sandwiches.
+If you need an iced latte, caramel mocha, or Stockton souvenir, drop in Hammon’s Black Walnut Emporium.
+Hammon’s also serves pastries, ice cream, soup, and sandwiches.

 Time on the Water

-Nothing helps you reset like a couple hours of kayaking along the pristine shorelines.
+Nothing helps you reset like kayaking along Stockton Lake’s pristine shorelines.
 If you’re a guest at The Cabins at Stockton Lake, you can rent a kayak for $15 an hour.
 Stockton marinas will rent you one for $20 for two hours.